Biological Sciences Building

 Thomas M. Menees2 associate professor of biological sciences; B.S., M.S.
 (University of California Irvine); Ph.D.
 (Yale University).

-Ryan Mohan2,3; assistant professor of biological sciences; Ph.D.
+Ryan Mohan2,3; associate professor of biological sciences; Ph.D.
 University of Western Ontario.

 Michael O'Connor2,3; professor of biological sciences; B.A.
 (Trinity College Dublin); Ph.D.
 (National University of Ireland).